top of page

 58784876_10155768740471442_4115612313577

-Victoria is a graduate of Diehn School of Music Manhattan School of Music.
-She has recently entered MSM's Performance Studies Certificate program where she continues to be under the tutelage and mentorship of Catherine Malfitano.
+Victoria holds degrees from The Diehn School of Music & Manhattan School of Music.
+Victoria resides in New York City, where she continues to be under the tutelage and mentorship of Catherine Malfitano.

 ©2020 Proudly created with Wix.com